EOSIO/eos/README.md

 <a name="pushamessage"></a>
 ### Pushing a message to sample "currency" contract

-Let's send a message from the **currency** account to account **inita**
+Send a message from the **currency** account to account **inita**

 ```bash
 ./eosc push message currency transfer '{"from":"currency","to":"inita","amount":50}' --scope currency,inita --permission currency@active
 ```

-As a confirmation of a successfully submitted transaction you will recieve json output that includes a `transaction_id` field.
+As a confirmation of a successfully submitted transaction you will receive json output that includes a `transaction_id` field.

 <a name="readingcontract"></a>
 ### Reading sample "currency" contract balance

-So now we will check the state of both of the accounts involved in the previous transaction.
+So now check the state of both of the accounts involved in the previous transaction.

 ```bash
 ./eosc get table inita currency account